Richard Grissom: Early life

-Murder of Hazel Meeker
+First murder

-On the morning of January 27, 1977, Grissom left his home after an argument with his parents.
-Sometime after leaving, he stole a railroad spike, which he used to break into the home of his neighbor, 72-year-old Hazel Meeker.
-In the house he attacked Meeker, viciously beating her until her death, then left the house.
+On the morning of January 27, 1977, Grissom and his parents had an argument that abruptly ended when Grissom left their home.
+Sometime after leaving, he stole a railroad spike, which he used to break into the home of his neighbor, 72-year-old Hazel Meeker, whom he beat to death.
+He subsequently fled and broke into another home, but since the owners were not home, he stole their handgun.
 Meeker's granddaughter, Carla, went to visit her grandmother, but found her dead body in a pool of blood.
 She contacted the police who showed up and conducted an investigation.
 Police discovered that there were footprints in the snow all around the house, and they subsequently followed the trail which led them to the southern railroad tracks.
 They continued to follow them until they ended right where Grissom was hiding in a trailer park.
-When they noticed him, Grissom attempted to bury a handgun he had stolen from another home under the snow, but police handcuffed him before he could.
+When they noticed him, Grissom attempted to bury the handgun he had stolen in the snow, but police handcuffed him before he could.

-In police custody, Grissom confessed to the murder and added that he had lost one of his shoes in the creek while running from the home.
+In custody, Grissom confessed to the murder and asked officers to recover one of his shoes that had fallen off in a creek.
 Police later went back to the area but could not locate it, but took his word as when he was arrested, he was only wearing one shoe.
-In April 1977 Grissom, since he was 16 years old, was convicted under a juvenile court and was sent to be housed at a Boys Industrial Center in Topeka.
+In April 1977 Grissom, since he was 16 years old, was convicted under a juvenile court and transferred to a Boys Industrial Center in Topeka.
 In February 1979, Grissom and two other juveniles escaped from the center and were on the run for about a day.
 During this time they broke into a home in Jefferson County.
 They were recaptured without resentence, with the superintendent of the youth center filing a juvenile delinquency charge against Grissom.

-Release and later years
+University years

 Grissom was released in 1980, and soon after enrolled at Kansas State University.
-In September Grissom traveled to Manhattan where he applied for the track team.
+In September, Grissom traveled to Manhattan where he applied for the track team.
 During practice he garnered the nickname "rock man" for the fact that he would fall on almost every jump.
 By October Grissom quit the track team and instead took up racquetball, where he was regarded as a star competitor.
 He also took up a job at Arby's.
 The following year he joined the softball team.
 In 1982 Grissom was listed in the student directory as a sophomore studying architecture.
 In November 1982, a month before the final exams, Grissom stole $190 from a Manhattan resume service.
 He was arrested in January 1983, and two months later pleaded no contest to a theft charge was given a suspended sentence and was placed on a three-year probation.
 Afterwards Grissom drifted between Kansas City and Manhattan.
 In 1984 Grissom stole a Mazda RX-7, for which he was sentenced to serve time in prison.
 In June 1988 he was paroled.